liferay/liferay-docs/develop/tutorials/articles/liferay-mvc-portlet/configurable-portlet-preferences.markdown

 [`DefaultConfigurationAction`](http://docs.liferay.com/portal/6.2/javadocs/com/liferay/portal/kernel/portlet/DefaultConfigurationAction.html)
 class.

-You can optionally override `DefaultConfigurationAction`s `processAction()` method to add any processing logic for the portlet preference.
+You can optionally override `DefaultConfigurationAction`'s `processAction()` method to add any processing logic for the portlet preference.
 For example, you could override the method and access your preference with code similar to this:

     @Override
     public void processAction(